Author of the award-winning and bestselling

 "We make a quick dinner and drop the kayaks in the water.
 The sun sinks into the sea and stars begin to wink in the darkening sky.
 It is a moonless night, ideal for our purpose.
 We paddle down the long, serpentine entrance in the dark.
 There are a few sparkles in the water, but nothing we haven’t seen before.
 A fish darts away from the bow of my kayak, and I see a streak of neon green.
 Then the creek widens into a bay, something we feel more than see.
 The farther in we get, the brighter the swirls our paddles make in the water, until the water is unmistakably glowing.
 Fish dash in every direction leaving fiery trails like comets, the paddles come out dripping diamonds of light, and we leave radiant wakes behind us.
 The kids are all thinking the same thing, and finally someone says it aloud: “Can we jump in?”
 If it weren’t so dark, Jay and I would exchange a parental glance.
 We had read that a girl was bitten by a shark in this bay a year ago, and we instinctively know that swimming in a warm, shallow bay at night is a bad idea.
 But we say yes, anyway.
 It is irresistible—a chance to swim in liquid light."

-Coming soon in ebook and paperback from your favourite book retailer
+Available now in ebook and paperback from your favourite book retailer

 Author Tanya Hackney